 There is one thing I would never want to miss during my visit to family in Lebanon: Manakish!

-Just thinking about the delicious pancakes with za'atar topping, for example, makes my mouth water.
-I can't imagine anything better for breakfast.
+Just thinking about the delicious pancakes with za’atar topping, for example, makes my mouth water.
+For breakfast, I can almost not imagine anything better.
+The recipe is super easy!

 When I’m in Lebanon, my aunt stirs the za’atar mixture, decants it into a Tupperware container and sends me to the bakery with it.